jacekkopecky/vscode-whole-diff/README.md

 todo

+buttons and commands in palette; you can add keyboard shortcuts to your liking

 <!-- Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file. -->

 <!-- For example if there is an image subfolder under your extension project workspace: -->